Michele Romanow net worth of over £112 million (USD $150 million; CAD $187 million) – CBC Dragons Den Entrepreneur

-Three of the dragons in the den offered angel investment, but a deal was struck with Romanow in the end, for a 5% royalty and a 6.5% equity stake in the company.
+The entrepreneurs were offered Angel investment by three of the dragons.
+The final deal struck with Romanow included 5% royalty and a 6.5% equity stake in the company.

 Romanow was thinking outside the box once more, to secure an investment she wanted to run with.

 Romanow closed a deal on air on CBC’s Dragons Den for $1 million for a 27% stake in TDot Performance.

 Related: Lori Greiner invested in the biggest success story in Shark Tank history.
 The Scrub Daddy.
 For an investment of $200,000 for a 20% stake, the business has now had revenues in excess of $75 million.

 An online eCommerce store for performance car parts that ships anywhere in Canada.
 With a projected turnover of $10 million back in 2015.

 Other Dragons Den Investments that will contribute to her ever growing net worth…

 Ransom Hawley and Mick Higgins present Canadian-based business Caddle in the Dragons Den.
 They worked hard to receive an investment from not just Michele Romanow, but three other Dragons too.

 Tech sector business Caddle obtained £75,000 (USD $100k; CAD $125k) angel investment for a 28% share stake.